-- a) The volume between the rear wheel centre line and 300mm rearward of the plane C-C, which is more than 25mm from the car centre plane and more than 600mm above the reference plane. - b) The volume between 50mm and 600mm forward of the rear wheel centre, which is more than 390mm from the car centre plane and more than 250mm above the reference plane. - c) The volume between 600mm forward of the rear wheel centre line and 200mm forward of the plane C-C, which is more than 390 mm from the car centre plane and more than 100mm above the reference plane. - d) The volume between 350mm and 200mm forward of the plane C-C, which is more than 390 mm from the car centre plane and above a diagonal line define by a point 350mm forward of C-C and 250 mm above the reference plane and a point 200mm forward of C-C and 100 mm above the reference plane.
+- a) The volume between the rear wheel centre line and 300mm rearward of the plane C-C, which is more than 25mm from the car centre plane and more than 600mm above the reference plane. - b) The volume between 50mm and 600mm forward of the rear wheel centre, which is more than 410mm from the car centre plane and more than 200mm above the reference plane. - c) The volume between 600mm forward of the rear wheel centre line and 530mm forward of the plane C-C, which is more than 410 mm from the car centre plane and more than 100mm above the reference plane.

-The surfaces lying within these volumes, which are situated more than 200mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.5.9) or contain any vertical surfaces which lie parallel to the plane C-C.
+The surfaces lying within these volumes, which are situated more than 250mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.5.9) or contain any vertical surfaces which lie parallel to the plane C-C.